cvcalderon/simfleetdatabridge/README.rst

   Specifies the configuration of the simulation fleets (e.g., buses, taxis) and their properties such as speed, lines, agent classes, strategies, and initial positions.
   **Note:** The GUI only generates the bus-related configuration from GTFS.
 For other fleet types (e.g., taxis), you must edit the JSON manually.

-You can find real examples in the `tests` directory or in this repository.
+You can find real examples in this repository: https://github.com/cvcalderon/simfleetdatabridge_config.

 Author & License
 ----------------